mbhall88/ssubmit/README.md

           Only used when --interactive is specified.
 Defaults to the user's login shell.

           [default: auto-detected]

+      --export <EXPORT>
+          Control which environment variables are exported to the job

+          Passed directly to sbatch as --export=<value>.
+Use 'NONE' to export no variables, 'ALL' to export all variables, or specify specific variables like 'PATH,HOME'.

+          [default: ALL]

   -h, --help
           Print help (see a summary with '-h')